 We aim to provide students with a good overview of the subject, enabling them to make an informed decision on choosing it as a GCSE.
 Computing lessons are embedded across the curriculum in Year 7 and 8 but taught as a distinct subject in Year 9.
 Students will develop an understanding of: Computer systems, Computational thinking, algorithms and programming as part of an Entry Level GCSE in Computer Science.

-With Significant changes happening in the curriculum linked to Computing, we have taken the opportunity to launch a new GCSE in computing, which is part of the English baccalaureates.
+We offer 2 pathways at KS4: Firstly, 9-1 GCSE Computer Science which is part of the English baccalaureates.
 This focus heavily on programming, hardware and software which supports the functions of computing.
 This gives students an opportunity to develop a good foundation in all areas of computing and learn and develop skills in programming languages.
-Setting them up for both a levels and work.

 KS5 : Year 12/13

-At Level 3 we offer a BTEC subsidiary diploma in IT and a Diploma in IT.
-Students taking the double cover the same units as the Subsidiary diploma but then complete an extra six units.
+At Level 3 we offer a National Diploma in Computer Science (Equivalent in size to two A Levels.) and a BTEC Level 3 National Extended Certificate in Computing (Equivalent in size to one A Level).
+Students taking the Diploma cover the same units as the Extended Certificate but then complete an extra six units.
 Both the courses give the students an opportunity to look at key areas of Computing and skills that will support them in further studies at university in Computing or most other fields.
 Skills are also taught that support students going in to work.